Configure NAT for threat defense

 You can change device assignments later by editing the policy and clicking Policy Assignments.

 • Click Edit (edit icon) to edit an existing threat defense NAT policy.
-Note that the page also shows Firepower NAT policies, which are not used by threat defense devices.
+Note that the page also shows Firepower NAT policies, which are not used by Firewall Threat Defense devices.

 If View (View button) appears instead, the configuration belongs to an ancestor domain, or you do not have permission to modify the configuration.